Students depart the US for Rome: Monday, May 11

 Duke University’s Departments of Classical Studies, Art and Art History, and History, together with Duke University’s Global Education for Undergraduates (GEO-U), offer a four-week, one-course summer program in the city of Rome and on the Bay of Naples in Italy.

-The program invites participants of all backgrounds to discover and explore monuments and other material remains substantiating ancient Roman history and culture, and to reflect on the influence of the ancient Roman world up to the modern day.
-Although some background in Latin, Roman history, and/or Italian art and archaeology is a plus, the course is designed to give any student a firm understanding of Roman civilization and its significance to Western and American culture.
+The program invites participants of all backgrounds to discover and explore monuments and other material remains that embody ancient Roman history and culture, and to reflect on the influence of the ancient Roman world on later periods of European history, literature, art, and architecture.
+Although some background in Latin, Roman history, and/or Italian art and archaeology is a plus, the course is designed to give any student a firm understanding of Roman civilization and its role in shaping fundamental aspects of Western culture.

-All teaching is on site at archaeological sites, museums, re-purposed ancient buildings such as churches, and “restored” classical monuments.
-We begin in the Bay of Naples so as to investigate Pompeii, Herculaneum and other well-preserved sites.
+Most teaching and learning will take place at archaeological sites, museums, re-purposed ancient buildings, such as churches, and “restored” classical monuments.
+We begin in the Bay of Naples, so as to investigate Pompeii, Herculaneum and other cities famously “buried” in the eruption of Vesuvius .
 The second part of the course is based in Rome itself.
-Day trips include Capri, Naples, Paestum, Benevento, and Ostia.
-Students will learn from one another as well as the faculty and sites, and emphasis will be on making connections among monuments, eras, and cultures.
+Day trips may include Naples, Cuma, Paestum, Tarquinia, and Tivoli.
+A main goal of the program is the joint study of the multiple layers of history and culture reflected in major monuments from overlapping eras and cultures, from antiquity to the present.